-Measuring outcomes: Not surprisingly, the IPSs in our sample varied in their outcomes to date, just as they do in their ages and in the motivations for their establishment.
-Volumes of transactions per financially included adult adjusted for age of the system correlated reasonably well to judgment-based assessments of outcomes derived from opinions expressed by stakeholders and experts.
+Measuring outcomes: The IPSs in our sample varied in their outcomes to date, just as they do in their ages and in the motivations for their establishment.
+Volumes of transactions per capita adjusted for age of the system correlated reasonably well to more judgment-based assessments of outcomes based on opinions expressed by stakeholders and on experts.

-Link to greater inclusion: The introduction of IPSs can link to increased usage of digital payments among existing holders of payment accounts.
+Link to greater inclusion: The introduction of IPSs can increase usage of digital payments among existing payment account customers.
 However, there is no guarantee of this outcome.
 Rather, greater usage results from conscious decisions to harness the incentives of payment providers to participate and to promote instant payment instruments in ways accessible and affordable to target customers.

-Effect on competition: The introduction of interoperability has not (yet) challenged or changed dominant market positions in all the jurisdictions surveyed, even where it has enabled market entry.
-However, competition issues in payments are complex: they go well beyond questions of who has access to payment schemes and who participates in their governance, and may well depend on decisions in other regulatory areas, such as creating regulatory frameworks for new types of payment providers.
+Effect on competition: The introduction of interoperability has not (yet) challenged or changed dominant market positions in all the jurisdictions surveyed.
+However, competition issues in payments go well beyond access to payment schemes and participation in their governance, and may well depend on decisions in other regulatory areas.

-Role of the financial authorities in IPSs: Successful schemes demonstrated the importance of the role of a financial authority, often but not always the central bank, both as a visionary (set the guiding star) and as the ultimate enforcer of agreements or rules.
-Financial authorities In markets that met and exceeded expectations usually took active steps by providing a clear vision or framework for the IPS, facilitating studies, actively convening players to solve for interoperability, actively monitoring progress and aligning actions by providing nudges, threats and incentives.
+Role of the financial authorities in IPSs: Successful schemes demonstrated the importance of the role of a financial authority, often but not always the central bank, both as a visionary (set the guiding star) and as the ultimate enforcer which balances the autonomy and accountability of payment providers to create sustainable solutions.
+Authorities In markets that met and exceeded expectations took active steps by providing a clear vision or framework, facilitating studies, actively convening players to solve for interoperability, actively monitoring progress and aligning actions by providing nudges, threats and incentives.
 This engagement process appeared like a dance, where the authorities act like the lead dancers with the participants.

-Principled frameworks for IPS: The Level 1 Principles for inclusive digital finance first introduced in 2014 have stood up quite well in the experiences of our sample of payment schemes.
-However, there are opportunities to update and extend the original guidance, especially in the light of further evidence about governance practices which can lead to greater inclusion.
+Principled frameworks for IPS: The Level 1 Principles for inclusive digital finance have stood up quite well in the experiences of our sample of payment schemes although there are opportunities to update and extend the original guidance especially in the light of further evidence about governance practices leading to greater inclusion.

 Recommendations: First, on the international level, there is a need for consistent tracking of various measures of IPS adoption and traction.
-Second, we would recommend that donors or concessional funders financing the establishment of IPSs require an ongoing monitoring process to be built into the design process.
-And third, for financial authorities considering whether and how to promote the development of an IPS in their jurisdiction, we would recommend at least careful consideration of the capabilities of payment institutions and their incentives to participate.
+Second, we would recommend that donors require an ongoing monitoring process to be built into the design process. for financial authorities considering whether and how to promote the development of an IPS in their jurisdiction: we would recommend careful consideration of the incentives of institutions to participate; and also which institutions are capable of participating.
 This analysis should certainly happen before issuing any mandate to require participation.